getiria-onsongo/IaaAgDataNER/README.md

 a compendium of barley varieties.

 ## Getting started
-You can test the accuracy of the NER training with only N pages of the 37 page document.
-You will see that with only 5 pages, accuracy is good.
+You can test the accuracy of the NER training with N pages of the 37 page document.
+However, our experience with SpaCy training so far is it converges faster if you use more data.
+If you have a total of maxn pages, it is a good idea to use all the pages.

+We wrote a script that does leave-one-out cross validation.
+Because training an NER model is time consuming, we do not recommend performing the full leave-one-out cross validation when testing.
+If you have a total on N pages, the NER model will be trained N times.
+Test the script without the --validate flag.
+If this flag is ommitted, the analysis will be done once.
+One of the pages will be randomly selected to be the test page.
+The remaining pages will be used for training.
 Check for yourself!

 ```
-# Before you start, make sure you have SpaCy installed.
+# Before you start, make sure you have Python3 and SpaCy (version 3.0 or higher) installed.
 The
 # conda environment being activated below has SpaCy installed.
 conda activate ner